 - If the price of salt increases, will you reduce demand for salt?

-All these questions relate to the issue of elasticity.
-Some goods like salt are price inelastic because if the price of salt increases, people will generally keep buying it. e.g. a 10% increase in price, may reduced demand for salt by only 1%.
+Some goods like salt are price inelastic because if the price of salt increases, people will generally keep buying it. e.g. a 10% increase in price, may reduce demand for salt by only 1%.

 We say the PED of salt is -1/10 = -0.1